Near miss (safety): Healthcare

 AORN, a US-based professional organization of perioperative registered nurses, has put in effect a voluntary near miss reporting system called SafetyNet covering medication or transfusion reactions, communication or consent issues, wrong patient or procedures, communication breakdown or technology malfunctions.
 An analysis of incidents allows safety alerts to be issued to AORN members.

 The United States Department of Veterans Affairs (VA) and the National Aeronautics and Space Administration (NASA) developed the Patient Safety Reporting System modeled upon the Aviation Safety Reporting System to monitor patient safety through voluntary, confidential reports.

 Rail

 CIRAS (the Confidential Incident Reporting and Analysis System) is a confidential reporting system modelled upon ASRS and originally developed by the University of Strathclyde for use in the Scottish rail industry.
 However, after the Ladbroke Grove rail crash, John Prescott mandated its use throughout the whole UK rail industry.
 Since 2006 CIRAS has been run by an autonomous Charitable trust.

+Underwater diving

+There is a significant difference between professional and recreational diving.
+Professional diving has long established systems for risk assessment, incident mitigation, codes of practice and industry regulation, which have made it an acceptably safe occupation, but at considerable cost.
+The professional diving industry delivers materials such as IMCA Safety flashes, which are anonymised reports of accidents and near misses from the offshore diving industry published by International Marine Contractors Association which inform the industry and encourage independent evaluation of the incidents.

+Recreational divers are personally responsible for their own actions and are largely unregulated.
+Risk awareness and personal and peer group attitudes are determining factors in triggering dive accidents.
+Recreational scuba diving operations are exposed to risks which can develop into incidents, injury or death of participants, with associated risk of liability for the operator and participants.
+Certifying and safety agencies gather risk data reported in the recreational scuba diving industry, but there is no published research specifically regarding recreational divers and dive centres attitudes and perceptions of safety.
+Avoidable accidents continue to occur in recreational diving in spite of long established education by the training agencies, which is mainly focused on essential skills specified by training standards.
+More awareness of risk, and a changed attitude toward safety would help to reduce the number of such incidents.